Adam Svensson Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- Svensson finished 37th (with a score of -5) in his lone appearance at The Sentry in recent years (in 2023).
+- Svensson finished 37th (with a score of -5) in his only appearance at The Sentry in recent years (in 2023).

 - When Jon Rahm won this tournament in 2023, he had 4.409 Strokes Gained: Off-the-Tee (second in the field), -2.696 SG: Approach the Green (32nd), and 6.057 SG: Putting (first).